leveris133t/API-docs/onboarding/onboarding.md

 When a check fails, the back-end will require further information from the user.
 This is done by creating a separate process such that the original onboarding process remains unchanged.
 This can only occur after the *`Authentication token`* has been issued.

-To get the list of processes, call `/processes/!list` in [Onboarding - private API](mw-gen-user-activation-ib/user-activation-private-ib/latest/).
+To get the list of processes, call `/processes/!list` in the [Onboarding - private API](mw-gen-user-activation-ib/user-activation-private-ib/latest/).
 Each process has a defined `priority` attribute which determines which process to complete first.
 The lowest `priority` value should be completed first i.e. 0 is more important than 1.

-We recommend that the front-end calls `/processes/!list` in [Onboarding - private API](mw-gen-user-activation-ib/user-activation-private-ib/latest/):
+We recommend that the front-end calls `/processes/!list` in the [Onboarding - private API](mw-gen-user-activation-ib/user-activation-private-ib/latest/):
 * When a **back-end notification** comes through
 * After **login** (see [Router](mw-gen-router-ib.md))